Metallic Contact Contributions in Thermal Hall Conductivity Measurements: Summary and Discussion

 \section{Summary and Discussion}

 In summary, we investigate the influence of metallic contacts on THE measurements.
-Our analysis shows that metallic contacts, even with geometric dimensions much smaller than insulating samples, can induce a sizable thermal Hall conductivity.
+Our analysis indicates that metallic contacts, despite having geometric dimensions much smaller than measured insulating samples, could induce a sizable thermal Hall signal.
 Fits assuming THE arises solely from metallic contacts seem to reproduce the overall trends observed in experiments and account for sample-to-sample variations.

-Our analysis indicates that suppressing bypass heat currents is critical for minimizing the influence of metallic contacts on thermal Hall conductivity measurements.
-Direct contact between a sample and metallic components must be avoided.
-Figure~\ref{fig.4} illustrates a configuration designed to suppress bypass heat currents.
-As analyzed in Appendix \ref{B}, the heat current within a wire decays exponentially along its length direction.
-Therefore, using insulating wires that are THE inert and have lengths greater than their diameters can effectively suppress bypass heat currents into metallic contacts.
-A suppression factor of $10^{-4}$ can be achieved with $l \approx 3d$, where $l$ and $d$ denote the length and diameter of the insulating wires, respectively.
+Besides measurement contacts, metallic components in heat sinks and heaters could also adversely affect THE measurements.
+Ref.~\cite{yamashita2019thermal} reports large spurious signals in a heat sink configuration with metallic components, though the effect is found negligible in other setups~\cite{Inyushkin2007,hirschberger2015large}.
+Moreover, a magnetic field can generate a temperature gradient within a heater, inducing a temperature difference in measurement contact, which could be wrongly interpreted as a thermal Hall conductivity.

+To ensure the accuracy of THE measurements, it is crucial to minimize the influence of metallic components.
+This can be achieved by using a sample-shape design borrowed from electrical Hall measurements~\cite{PhysRevLett.48.1559,4315329} and illustrated in Figure~\ref{fig.4}.
+In this design, metallic contacts, the heater, and the heat sink connect to the long probe arms of a sample.
+In electrical measurements, long arms suppress current leakage into metallic probes~\cite{philips1958method,gluschke2020impact}.
+The same principle applies to thermal measurements.
+Moreover, the long arms connecting the heater and heat sink suppress the effects of transverse temperature gradients generated within these components.
+As analyzed in Appendix \ref{B}, a perturbation at the end of a long arm (wire) is suppressed exponentially by a factor $\sim\exp(-\pi l / d)$, where $l$ and $d$ denote the length and width of the arm, respectively.
+A probe arm with $l \approx 3d$ can achieve a suppression factor of $10^{-4}$.